 Addressing Digital Evidence would be a crucial dimension to ED's fight against the new-era financial crimes.

-The ED works together with other departments on the domestic shores, such as income tax, the Reserve Bank of India, and the Central Bureau of Investigation, to jointly attempt to solve financial crimes.
+The ED works together with other departments on the domestic shores, such as income tax, the Reserve Bank of India, and the Central Bureau of Investigation, to jointly attempt to solve financial crimes with the help of Domestic violence lawyer and cyber cases lawyer.

 Cross-border cooperation forms part of an essential element in the detection and investigation of cut financial crimes at the borders.
 The ED collaborates with foreign enforcement agencies and international bodies such as Interpol in tracing fugitives or retrieving assets abroad.